Nebraska Planning Council on

 Funded in every State and Territory of the United States - represents a Federal-State partnership in developing futures for and with people with developmental disabilities and their families

-Governor appoints twenty-three State Council members for three year term - more than 60% of members being people with developmental disabilities or family members
+Governor appoints twenty-four State Council members for three year term - more than 60% of members being people with developmental disabilities or family members

 The intent of the Developmental Disabilities Act is to reverse the historical bias against people with disabilities by focusing on five major goals areas -